claudiobartolini/functions/README.md

 `docker run -p 49160:8080 -env_file=<env_config_file> -d <username>/box-functions-poc`

-Note that `<env_config_file>` is the Box application config file that you created in step 1 and saved into the working directory
+Note that `<env_config_file>` is the Box application config file that you created in step 1 pasting the value of the file obtained from Box and assigning it to the `BOX_CONFIG` variable and saved into the working directory

-Print the output of your app:
+#### Step 4.
+Test the Box function

-Now you can call your app using curl (install if needed via: `sudo apt-get install curl`):
+1. Now you can call your app using curl (install if needed via: `sudo apt-get install curl`):

 ```$ curl -i localhost:49160